Retirement leads to life-changing adventureDecember 29, 2020

 What other highlights stood out from the trip?

 The entire experience was amazing.
 Each day there was something new to experience.
 On day three, in the Drake Passage, our ship was surrounded by a super pod of Orcas.

 Kayaking was amazing; we were able to get within 30 feet of three 10‐ton humpback whales feeding.
 When their flukes hit the water, the kayak would bob up and down because we were so close.
 One island had over 800,000 penguins, some of which would come up and peck on your boots.
 My memories are captured in 10,000 pictures and 300 videos.

 While you were traveling to Antarctica, did any of your Lean Six Sigma background come in handy?

-Once you've drank the Lean Six Sigma "Kool Aid," you can't help but look at processes everywhere — at the airport, at a restaurant, etc. This expedition was no exception.
-You're watching how they check you in to board, or get a zodiac or kayak in the water, and you're questioning why they do it the way they do.
+Once you've been immersed in Lean Six Sigma, you can't help but look at opportunities in processes everywhere — at the airport, at a restaurant, etc. This expedition was no exception.
+You're watching how they check you in to board or get a zodiac or kayak in the water, and you're questioning why they do it the way they do.

 I did run into a few Green Belts and Black Belts on the trip.
-There were only 100 passengers so in three weeks you got to know just about everyone.
-Sometimes in the evening at dinner we would question why the crew did something the way they did and try to work out a better way to get it done.
-The crew were very gracious in our attempt to 'help.'
+There were only 100 passengers so in the three weeks you got to know just about everyone.
+Sometimes in the evening at dinner, we would question why the crew did something the way they did and try to work out a better way to get it done.
+The crew was very gracious in our attempt to 'help.'